karakum-team/karakum/docs/guides/Basic_usage.md

 }
 ```

-It is the representation of this code block in original typings for `js-file-download`:
+It is the representation of the following code block in original typings for `js-file-download`:

 ```typescript
 declare module 'js-file-download' {